Capital One Breach 2019: Here’s is the summary:

 Capital One’s major push toward innovative technology ultimately leads to detrimental ends.

 After announcing the forward focusing initiate almost 5 years ago, Capital One faced major setbacks.
 Effectively having to rewrite all applications for a modern architecture proved to be much more time-consuming in reality.
 With progress halting on bold claims, Capital One instituted half-hearted security measures that proved to be far more detrimental than the progress made toward the cloud.
 Focusing on successfully deploying all cloud-based applications led to extreme oversight that, today, caused weak security standards to put millions of people at risk.
+Contact our experts.

+About what we could learn about the Capital one breach.
 Hackers, like Thompson, are numerous in today’s technological economy.
 Your data is incredibly valuable and could be at risk of exposure, how can you protect your cloud-based computing?
 Oxalis understands the implications, both positive and potentially negative when deploying to the cloud.
 Here are some of our best practices to deter hackers and limit access from your sensitive information.